m3at/blog_generator/content/post/space-filling-curves-and-transformer.md

 (TODO: clean-up and publish the code)

 Now that we have a way to flatten space while keeping some locality, we can design an experiment!
 To keep things fast I used the small CIFAR-10 dataset, which is fast enough to train on, even with a naive training loop implementation.
-As a bonus, I already had some code lying around that allowed me to train at 3000 samples/second on my aging 1070Ti (loosely based on [Myrtle.ai]() posts about training speedup; a story for another time).
+As a bonus, I already had some code lying around that allowed me to reach 3000 samples/second on my aging 1070Ti (loosely based on [Myrtle.ai]() posts about training speedup; a story for another time).

+I tried 3 configurations:

+* A baseline model with the usual 2D convolutions
+* A model using 1D convolutions after flattening the input using the Z-order function
+* The same 1D model but with naive flattening, and random flattening

+All models are kept as close as possible, using the same 9-layers architecture and swapping the convolutions/batch-norm/pooling to either 2D or 1D.
+Because convolving on lower dimensions use smaller kernels it result in less parameters, so I compensate by adjusting the layers' width until the number of trainable parameters match.
+While this is by no mean sufficient to make it an apple to apple comparison, it will have to do!

+(TODO: finish the write-up :D)